QubesOS/qubes-doc/user/advanced-configuration/installing-contributed-packages.md

     sudo apt update && sudo apt install qubes-repo-contrib

+The new repository definition will be in the usual location for your distro, and it will follow the naming pattern `qubes-contrib-*`, depending on your Qubes release and whether it is in dom0 or a TemplateVM.
+For example, in a Fedora TemplateVM on Qubes 4.0, the new repository definition would be:

+    /etc/yum.repos.d/qubes-contrib-vm-r4.0.repo

 ## Installing packages

 After you've installed the repositories, you can install contributed packages.

+**Note:** The first time you install a contrib package in dom0, you must use the `--clean` flag.

 For example, to install `qvm-screenshot-tool` in dom0:

     sudo qubes-dom0-update --clean qvm-screenshot-tool

+Please see the package's README for specific installation and setup instructions.

 [package contributions]: /doc/package-contributions/
 [QubesOS-contrib]: https://github.com/QubesOS-contrib/